Manage your customer orders

 If you quit, on relaunch you will be returned to the same state.
 There's no need to save, the application does it for you.
 Always.

-You can use the Versions feature from OSX to return to an earlier version of your work.
+You can use the Versions feature from macOS to return to an earlier version of your work.

 Full screen natively supported.